 Located in the Puerto Madero neighborhood of Buenos Aires, the Pontificia Universidad Católica Argentina is a private university with an enrollment of 20,000 students (undergraduates and graduates).
 Established in 1958, UCA offers courses in a variety of subjects.
-To view the courses, visit the website and select Carreras from the menu at the top of the page; choose from the list for Buenos Aires, then select the link for Plan de estudio about halfway down the page, click on the Plan de estudio dropdown, which will show course titles.
+To view the courses, visit the carreras webpage and select the carreras that interest you from the Buenos Aires list, then select the link for Plan de estudio about halfway down the page, click on the Plan de estudio dropdown, which will show course titles.
 You will need to click on the individual program years for each carrera (e.g. Primer Año, Segundo Año, etc.) located in the menu at the top of the page to view all courses offered.

 Universidad de Buenos Aires